 - Send them questions and audio for a listening activity

 - Dictation activity: listen to the news in a foreign language and type as much as you can in a minute

 - Transcribe songs/lyrics

 Again, these are just some of my ideas, and I am sure there are hundreds more out there.
 I also tried to only focus on anything that was speaking and listening related, as those are the two skills that are the hardest to teach without face-to-face interaction and exposure to the language.

 5. How to include the current world situation in your language teaching

-- Find in dictionary, random words from newspaper, page in a book)
+- Find in a dictionary random words from a newspaper, a page in a book

 - Write a report/newspaper article

 - Start a class blog about recipes/daily routine/crafts

 - Set up a “word of the day” email chain (one student picks a new vocab word, writes a definition in the foreign language, and sends it out to everyone)